 Contact dermatitis can be an unpleasant condition.
 It is both uncomfortable and unsightly.
 Luckily, it is usually not difficult to treat.
 The first thing is to avoid contact with the irritant or allergen that triggers your dermatitis.
 This will allow your skin to heal and prevent future flare-ups.

-Treatment of contact dermatitis should begin with washing the skin using copious amounts of soap and water after contact with a known allergen.
+If you know that you have contacted something that causes you to have dermatitis, wash the skin with large amounts of soap and water.
 Even washing the skin within 15 minutes of exposure to poison ivy can prevent the rash from developing.

-In some cases, doing nothing to the area is most beneficial.
+In some cases, doing nothing to the area is the best thing.
 This can prevent further inflammation and spreading of the allergen across the skin.

 Anti-itch creams that contain aloe or calendula, natural ingredients that are anti-inflammatory agents, can ease itchiness and control inflammation.
 Some popular OTC brands include Aveeno, Cortizone-10, Lanacane, Gold Bond, and Caladryl.

-Baths with oatmeal or medicated solutions (such as saline) are also recommended, especially for children.
+Baths with uncooked oatmeal or medicated solutions (for example adding baking soda to the water) are also recommended, especially for children.

-If your contact dermatitis is severe enough, your doctor may prescribe corticosteroid skin creams or ointments to reduce inflammation.
-Steroid creams are very common for people with skin conditions, and are often available in low-dose, over-the-counter strengths.
-It’s important to follow the directions of the medication because misuse can lead to more serious skin conditions.
+If your contact dermatitis is severe, your doctor may prescribe corticosteroid skin creams or ointments to reduce inflammation.
+Steroid creams are very common for people with skin conditions and are often available in low-dose, over-the-counter strengths.
+It’s important to follow the directions because misuse can lead to more serious skin conditions.